likecoin/likecoin-wordpress/likecoin/readme.txt

 1. Activate the plugin.
 2. Make sure you have installed MetaMask browser extension, unlocked it, and have a valid Liker ID associated with the address.
-Please refer to "How to register a Liker ID?" if you don't have a Liker ID yet.
+Please refer to "How to register a Liker ID?" if you don't have one yet.
 3. Go to the LikeCoin plugin settings page.
 Enable displaying of LikeButton in "Site LikeButton Display Setting".
 4. Go to "Your LikeButton" in the plugin settings.
 Click Connect to Liker ID, a MetaMask popup should appear, asking you to sign the Login message.
 Sign the message to fetch your Liker ID.
 5. You should see a LikeButton in every post authored by you.